The Economic Impact of Low- and High-Frequency Temperature Changes: Estimating the Economic Impact of Warming Temperature

 \subsection{Additional Evidence on Heterogeneity and Nonlinearity}

-The results regarding the average relationship between temperature and economic activity in the previous section are based on panel data regressions.
+The results regarding the average relationship between temperature and economic activity in the previous sections are based on panel data regressions.
 In this section, we consider time series estimates at the aggregate level, as well as an aggregate of state level and country level time series estimates.
-Lastly, the potential for nonlinear effects is considered.
+Lastly, the potential for nonlinear effects is also examined.

 In Section 2, we find that the national estimate of $ \lo^0_X$ is similar to the aggregate of the state level estimates $\lo^0_{X,i}$.
 An alternative to panel data regressions, therefore, is to use national data to estimate the time series regression shown in (\ref{eq:coint}).
 Because there is only one entity, there is no need to deal with heterogeneity across units.
-Using national data for the U.S., we obtain an estimate of $-0.366$ for $\beta_\lo$.
-Given that $\hat \lo_X$ increased by 3.046°F in the estimation sample, the point estimate of the economic loss is meaningful.\footnote{A time series regression of national $\Delta Y$ on national $X$ gives an estimate of $-0.302$ with a 90\% confidence interval is $[-0.609, 0.005]$.} However, the estimate has large sampling uncertainty, with a 90\% confidence interval of $[-0.818,0.086]$.
+Using national data for the U.S., we obtain an estimate of $-0.637$ for $\beta_\lo$.
+Given that $\hat \lo_X$ increased by 1.693°C in the estimation sample, the point estimate of the economic loss is meaningful.
+However, the estimate has large sampling uncertainty, with a 90\% confidence interval of $[-1.448,0.173]$.
 Thus, similar to panel estimates, the long-run effect of $\hat \lo_X$ on $\Delta Y$ is not statistically different from zero in the U.S. data.\footnote{It is easy to show that the OLS estimate from a regression of $\Delta Y$ on $\hat \lo_X$ is numerically identical to the one from a regression of $\hat \lo_Y$ on $\hat \lo_X$ so that this could be interpreted as a cointegrating model.
 One possible way to correct for the potential endogeneity bias in this setting is to employ a dynamic OLS (DOLS) regression.
 Given the smoothness of $\hat \lo_X$, however, introducing additional leads and lags of $\Delta \hat \lo_X$ results in very wide confidence intervals for $\beta_{\lo}$ due to potential collinearity.}